Extreme Rules (2013)

 The 2013 Extreme Rules was the fifth annual Extreme Rules professional wrestling pay-per-view (PPV) event produced by WWE.
 It took place on May 19, 2013, at the Scottrade Center in St. Louis, Missouri.
 The concept of Extreme Rules is that the event features various hardcore-based matches.

 Eight matches took place on the event's card and one Pre-Show match was livestreamed on YouTube.
 Five of the main card's matches were contested under a hardcore stipulation.
 In the main event, Brock Lesnar defeated Triple H in a Steel Cage match.
 In other prominent matches, WWE Champion John Cena and Ryback fought to a no contest in a Last Man Standing match, Dean Ambrose defeated Kofi Kingston to capture the WWE United States Championship, The Shield (Seth Rollins and Roman Reigns) defeated Team Hell No (Kane and Daniel Bryan) in a tornado tag team match to capture their first WWE Tag Team Championship, and Randy Orton defeated Big Show in an Extreme Rules match.

 The 2013 event's scheduling replaced Over the Limit as the year's May PPV.
 Extreme Rules 2013 received 231,000 buys, down from last year's event of 263,000.

 Production

 Background

-Extreme Rules is an annual gimmick pay-per-view (PPV) produced by WWE since 2009.
-The concept of the show is that the event features various matches that are contested under hardcore rules and generally features one Extreme Rules match.
-The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
-The 2013 Extreme Rules event was the fifth event under the Extreme Rules chronology.
-It took place on May 19, 2013, at the Scottrade Center in St. Louis, Missouri.
+Extreme Rules was an annual professional wrestling pay-per-view (PPV) produced by WWE since 2009.
+The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
+The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".
+The 2013 Extreme Rules event was the fifth Extreme Rules and took place on May 19, 2013, at the Scottrade Center in St. Louis, Missouri.
 The 2013 event also replaced Over the Limit for that year's May PPV.